MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 - <a href="https://github.com/lesserkuma/FlashGBX">Lesserkuma's FlashGBX software</a>
 - <a href="https://www.ti.com/lit/ds/symlink/tps3613-01.pdf?HQS=dis-mous-null-mousermode-dsf-pf-null-wwe&ts=1698238885366&ref_url=https%253A%252F%252Feu.mouser.com%252F">TPS3613 Datasheet</a>
 - Board outline modified from <a href="https://tinkerer.us/projects/homebrew-gameboy-cartridge.html">Dillon Nichols's Homebrew Gameboy Cartridge project</a>
+- Thanks to <a href="https://github.com/orangeglo">orangeglo</a> for his suggestion of adding spacers around the board edge for better fitment in aftermarket cartridges
 - Some components from <a href="https://github.com/adafruit/Adafruit-Eagle-Library">Adafruit's Eagle parts library</a>
 - Some components from <a href="https://www.snapeda.com/">SnapMagic</a>
 - Thank you to <a href="https://github.com/Gekkio">gekkio</a> for their deep Game Boy knowledge resources, and for collaboration in demystifying some of the design choices on Game Boy cartridges